Skip to main content

 Short answer

-Roam: A month-to-month car plan.
-Drive for a few weeks or a few years.
-No upfront capital, no depreciation risk, no credit-score impact.
-Maintenance included.
-Cancel anytime after your first 30 days with 7 days' notice.
+Roam: A month-to-month car subscription.
+You can drive a vehicle from the fleet for a few weeks or a few years, with no capital tied up, no depreciation risk, and no impact on your credit score.
+Maintenance is included in the monthly price.
+After your first 30 days you can cancel any time with 7 days' notice.

-Buying: Pay cash for the vehicle outright.
-You own it the day you drive off the lot.
-No monthly payment, but the capital is tied up in an asset that drops 20% in year one and ~50% by year five.
+Buying: You pay cash for the vehicle outright and own it the day you drive off the lot.
+There's no monthly payment, but the capital is tied up in an asset that loses about 20% of its value in the first year and roughly 50% over five years.
 Insurance, maintenance, and eventual repairs are all on you.

-Choose buying if you have the capital, plan to keep the car 5+ years, and don't mind absorbing depreciation and repair risk.
-Choose Roam for shorter horizons, zero upfront capital, and a bundled monthly bill covering the car, insurance, and maintenance.
+Buying is the right choice if you have the capital on hand, plan to keep the car 5+ years, and you're comfortable absorbing depreciation and repair risk.
+Roam is the right choice for shorter horizons, for anyone who doesn't want to tie up $30,000 in a depreciating asset, and for one bundled monthly bill covering the car, insurance, and maintenance.

 At a glance